-Thanks for your interest in submitting to the Ottiya magazine.
+Thanks for your interest in contributing to the Ottiya platform or magazine!
 All of the details are below:

 What kind of content is Ottiya looking for?